PranayLendave/text2video_synopsis/README.md

-Here's a concise and well-structured README file for your project:

----

 # **Text2Video Synopsis**

 A project that generates concise video synopses by detecting, segmenting, and summarizing objects in video footage.
 It uses **OWL-ViT** for object detection, **SAM** for segmentation, and a custom video synopsis algorithm to produce optimized outputs.